hord-brayden/MathCurio/RadixCheck/README.md

     - Mod 24 ~ Residue Class 17 (would have expected class 23)
     - Mod 36 ~ Residue Class 5 (?)
 - So there is some kind of link there.
 It most likely has to do with the prime factorization of these numbers, namely the most efficacious numbers share 2, 3, and 5 as prime factors.
 Whereas when another factor can become involved, which the next prime number would be 7, the numbers become significantly more effective; which is the case for 420, 630, and 840.
 With specific bases such as base 90, there exists a link between all bases that share
+- TO reference up above, it has indeed been proven to determine that there is a causal link between prime core factors being related to the density of prime isolated residue classes.
+- Example:
+  - 2 * 3 = 12; wherein base 12 has 7 % more prime-dense 'veins' than base 10.
+(33% as opposed to 40% respectively)
+  - 2 * 3 * 5 = 60; wherein base 60 has 13.33% more prime-dense 'veins' than base 10.
+(26.66% as opposed to 40% respectively)
+  - 2 * 3 * 5 * 7 = 420;

 ### Raw Inspection
 Here's the output of one of the runs: [Raw Output File](rawoutput.html)